jennhoward/HowardJenniferIT1025/Lab 5/readme.md

 # Executive Summary

-Explain the goal for this lab
+Explain the goal for this lab: This week is about Flowcharts, Networks, Cybersecurity, and Encription.

 ## LucidChart